mochhilmi/dumbways/README.md

 <h1 align="center"> Dumbways </h1>

 <p align="justify">
     This repository contains my answer for Bootcamp Dumbways Test Batch 17.
-I use javascript and python programming language and MySql database for answer the problem dan using visual studio code as a text editor.
+I use javascript and python programming language and MySql database for answer the problem and using visual studio code as a text editor.
 </p>

 <h3> for the answers number 1 - 3 you can run in online editors like https://glot.io/ </h3>